heimrichhannot/contao-amp-bundle/README.md

 ### Responsive images Contao vs. AMP

+Keep in mind: If you didn't specify image sizes in Contao, you can skip this chapter.

 In Contao responsive images are built with "archives" (`tl_image_size` and `tl_image_size_item`).
 In tl_image_size you can define a default image size and in `tl_image_size_item` instances more sizes depending on a given media query.

 In AMP on the other hand there's no such thing as a default case, so you need to create it **explicitly**.
+Also you have to add media-queries for each and every `tl_image_size_item` so that you don't have duplicates.

 <TODO images>